We Are Investors!

-For our clients who are currently living on their portfolio income, we have already ensured that they have both the cash reserve account as well as some short-term high-quality bonds to be able to provide income during times like these.
+For our clients who are currently living on their portfolio income, we have already ensured that they have both a cash reserve account as well as some short-term high-quality bonds to be able to provide income during times like those that occurred last year.

 The primary reason many individuals fail as long-term investors is that they pay too much attention to what is happening currently in stock market and not enough attention of where it’s long-term outcome will be.

 I often discuss how investors should expect a bear market (a decline of 20%+ in the stock market) to occur every five years, which may be easy to talk about when a severe downturn is not occurring.
 I’ve used the analogy that the difference of discussing a bear market and being in a bear market is like the difference between watching a horror movie and being in the horror movie.

 I know that it takes patience and discipline to stay focused on the long-term goals to allow the portfolio to recover and give the benefits that it has historically.
 I hope our guidance and preparation aids in this pursuit.

 If you know of anyone that you think would appreciate this post, please don’t hesitate to forward it on.